emmajanedrews/base-template/_posts/2017-10-02-how-to-determine-your-homes-value-and-get-it-listed.md

 ---
 layout: post
 title: How to Determine Your Home’s Value and Get It Listed
-date: 2017-10-02 14:45:42
+date: 2017-10-02 14:45:00
 tags:
-  - Home Owner Tips
 excerpt: How do we determine a home’s value?
 The process is three-fold.
 enclosure:
-pullquote: Determining home value is pretty straight-forward for us.
+pullquote: Determining home value is pretty straightforward for us.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false